York Debtor's Prison

-York Debtor's Prison is a former Debtor's prison and Grade I Listed building located in York, North Yorkshire.
+York Debtor's Prison is a former debtor's prison and Grade I Listed building located in York, North Yorkshire.
 Since 1952 it has been part of the York Castle Museum.

 History

-The Debtor's Prison was originally built as the County Gaol in 1701–05 due to an Act of Parliament.
+The Debtor's Prison was originally built as the County Gaol in 1701–05 due to an act of Parliament, the Insolvent Debtors Relief Act 1702 (1 Ann. c.
+19).
 It is located to the south of Clifford's Tower, within the former castle bailey.
 It is a three-storey building with a central range and clock turret flanked by projecting wings built with Tadcaster limestone and brick walls, and a lead and slate roof.
 Some of the original building stone came from ruined parts of Clifford's Tower and King's Manor.
 It was extended between 1824 and 1835.

 Prisoners

 The prison's most notable inhabitant was Dick Turpin, who was incarcerated in the 1730s before his trial at the York assizes.
 His cell forms part of the exhibition in the current museum.